How To Build a Self Service Portal Using WordPress

 • makes purchases

-…often without direct contact with support staff, thanks to digital libraries, search algorithms, automated programs and apps.
+…often without direct contact with support staff, thanks to documentation libraries, search algorithms, automated programs and apps.

 And if studies are to be trusted, customers are happy finding their way around if you make it hospitable for them.